mikedilger/mosaic-spec/docs/human_encodings.md

 ## Keys

-User public keys are encoded with bech32 using the `moupub` prefix.

-Server public keys are encoded with bech32 using the `mospub` prefix.

-Public keys can be encoded with bech32 using the `mopub` prefix if the encoder does not know whether it represents a user or a server.
+Public keys are encoded with bech32 using the `mopub` prefix.

 Secret keys are encoded with bech32 using the `mosec` prefix.

-Ids are encoded with bech32 using the `moid` prefix.

-Addresses are encoded with bech32 using the `moaddr` prefix.
+References are encoded with bech32 using the `moref` prefix.